 This month, I finally hit the $100 threshold on Google AdSense!
 Keep reading to see the steps on how I made my first $100 with Google AdSense.

 For about a year, I have gone back and forth about using Google AdSense to monetize my blog.
-At first, I hated the way that the ads looks with my layout.
-But then when I realized I could change the format to “image-only” ads instead of “text based” ads, and I was more okay with it.
+At first, I hated the way that the ads looked with my layout.
+But then when I realized I could change the format to “image-only” ads instead of “text-based” ads, I was more okay with it.

 Everything changed when I saw that some money was actually coming in from these Google Ads.
 Here’s how I did it.

 Set up Google AdSense Plugin

 If you have WordPress, the first thing I suggest is to install the Google AdSense Plugin.
 When you install this plugin, you can click and place the ads where you want them on your blog.

 Bonus – with one click you can enable mobile-based ads on your blog!

 I didn’t want to overwhelm my readers and put ads everywhere on my blog.
 I found out with some testing, that ads placed “above the fold” will do better than ones put further down the blog page.